fastapi/fastapi/docs/en/docs/tutorial/body-fields.md

 # Body - Fields

-The same way you can declare additional validation and metadata in *path operation function* parameters with `Query`, `Path` and `Body`, you can declare validation and metadata inside of Pydantic models using Pydantic's `Field`.
+The same way you can declare additional validation and metadata in *path operation function* parameters with `Query`, `Path` and `Body`, you can declare validation and metadata inside Pydantic models using Pydantic's `Field`.

 ## Import `Field`